-- Children under 16 years unless specifically indicated (e.g. for Kawasaki's disease). - Active peptic ulceration or a past history of peptic ulceration or dyspepsia. - Haemophilia or other haemorrhagic disorder (including thrombocytopenia) coagulopathies or concurrent anticoagulant therapyas there is an increased risk of bleeding - Known hypersensitivity to aspirin, any other NSAIDs (a patient may have developed anaphylaxis, angiodema, asthma, rhinitis or urticaria induced by aspirin or other NSAIDs),, or any of the excipients (See section 6.1) - Gout - Nasal polyps associated with asthma (high risk of severe sensitivity reactions) - Severe renal impairment - Severe hepatic impairment - Third trimester of pregnancy - Methotrexate used at doses> 15mg/week (see section 4.5) - Severe cardiac failure
+- Children under 16 years unless specifically indicated (e.g. for Kawasaki's disease). - Active peptic ulceration or a past history of peptic ulceration or dyspepsia. - Haemophilia or other haemorrhagic disorder (including thrombocytopenia) coagulopathies or concurrent anticoagulant therapy as there is an increased risk of bleeding. - Known hypersensitivity to aspirin, any other NSAIDs (a patient may have developed anaphylaxis, angioedema, asthma, rhinitis or urticaria induced by aspirin or other NSAIDs), or any of the excipients (See section 6.1) - Gout - Nasal polyps associated with asthma (high risk of severe sensitivity reactions) - Severe renal impairment - Severe hepatic impairment - Doses > 100 mg/day during the third trimester of pregnancy - Methotrexate used at doses >15mg/week (see section 4.5) - Severe cardiac failure